 In April 2008, at the time CMS published final 2009 Medicare inpatient reimbursement rates, CMS issued final rules implementing significant amendments to the regulations under the federal Ethics in Patient Referrals Act, which is more commonly known as the Stark Law, with an effective date of October 1, 2009.
 These regulations, among other things, impose additional limitations on the ability of physicians to refer patients to medical facilities in which the physician has an ownership interest for treatment.
 Among other things, the regulations provide that leases of equipment between physician owners that may refer patients and hospitals must be on a fixed rate, rather than a per use, basis.
 Physician owned entities have increasingly become involved in the acquisition of medical technologies, including the CyberKnife system.
 In many cases, these entities enter into arrangements with hospitals that bill Medicare for the furnishing of medical services, and the physician owners are among the physicians who refer patients to the entity for services.
-The regulations limit these arrangements and could require the restructuring of existing arrangements between physicians owned entities and hospitals and may also discourage physicians from participating in the acquisition and ownership of medical technologies.
-As a result of the finalization of these regulations, some existing CyberKnife system operators may have to modify or restructure their corporate or organizational structures.
-In addition, certain existing customers that planned to open CyberKnife centers in the United States involving physician ownership could also have to restructure.
+The regulations limit that planned to open CyberKnife centers in the United States involving physician ownership could also have to restructure.
 Accordingly, these regulations could reduce the attractiveness of medical technology acquisitions, including CyberKnife system purchases, by physician-owned joint ventures or similar entities.
 As a result, these regulations could have an adverse impact on our product sales and therefore on our business and results of operations.

 On August 3, 2010, the FDA released for public comment two internal working group reports with numerous recommendations (1) to improve the 510(k) process and (2) to utilize science in regulatory decision making in ways that encourage innovation yet maintain predictability.
 The public comment period closed in early October 2010 and the FDA is targeting the implementation of or setting timelines for the implementation of "non-controversial" recommendations by early 2011.
 At the same time, the FDA acknowledges that the recommendations are preliminary and no decisions have been made on specific changes to pursue.
 Nevertheless, we anticipate significant changes will result in the way 510(k) programs will operate and the increased data requirements, including clinical data, to obtain 510(k) clearance or PMA approval.
-We cannot predict what effect these ref orms will have on our ability to obtain 510(k) clearances or PMA approvals in a timely manner or the effect on our business.
+We cannot predict what effect these reforms will have on our ability to obtain 510(k) clearances or PMA approvals in a timely manner or the effect on our business.